Six Watercolor Tips You Should Know Before Starting

 This quick check can save you so much frustration and make it way easier to control how much water you’re using as you paint.

-The fifth tip is to paint clouds in a fun way
+Tip #5: paint clouds in a fun way

-A tissue is all you need!
 Grab a tissue, crumple it, form a sharp little corner.
 Dab it on your paper while the paint is still wet.
 It lifts the paint and leaves fluffy white shapes that look just like clouds.
 It’s so quick and easy, and honestly, kind of fun to do.
 Try it out next time!

-Did you know that in watercolor, the white you see is usually just the paper showing through?
 For example, shimmering water or light reflections are often created by leaving white areas untouched instead of painting over them.

 To get effects like sparkling lakes, just vary your brush pressure and speed to leave little gaps on the paper.
 It’s super easy once you get some practice.
 For softer effects, like gentle ripples in this painting, you can leave small spaces while painting.
 Or even use a clean, dry brush to lift paint and reveal the white underneath.
 It’s like a little magic trick, don’t you think?

 Watercolor can be tricky, but these little tips make such a big difference.
+Let me know if you’ve experienced any of these moments or if you’ve learned these the hard way like I have.